Frances Brundage

 Frances Isabelle Lockwood Brundage (1854-1937) was an American illustrator best known for her depictions of attractive and endearing children on postcards, valentines, calendars, and other ephemera published by Raphael Tuck & Sons, Samuel Gabriel Company, and Saalfield Publishing.
 She received an education in art at an early age from her father, Rembrandt Lockwood.
 Her professional career in illustration began at seventeen when her father abandoned his family and she was forced to seek a livelihood.

-In addition to ephemera, Brundage illustrated children's classics such as the novels of Louisa May Alcott, Johanna Spyri, and Robert Louis Stevenson, and traditional literary collections such as The Arabian Nights and the stories of King Arthur and Robin Hood.
+In addition to ephemera, Brundage illustrated children's classics such as the novels of Louisa May Alcott, Johanna Spyri, Robert Louis Stevenson, and Ouida, and traditional literary collections such as The Arabian Nights and the stories of King Arthur and Robin Hood.
 She was a prolific artist, and, in her late 60s, was producing as many as twenty books annually.
 Her work is highly collectible.

 Biography

 Brundage was born Frances Isabelle Lockwood on June 28, 1854 in Newark, New Jersey, to Rembrandt Lockwood (Dec 13th 1815-188?) and Sarah Ursula Despeaux.
 Her father was an architect, a wood engraver, and an artist who painted church murals, portraits, and miniatures.
 Brundage received her art education from her father, and, at the age of seventeen, was forced to earn a living from her art after Lockwood abandoned his family.
 However, NY State census for 1875 shows him living with his family, not abandoning them, and in 1875, Frances was 21, and not employed.
 Another site states that Rembrandt Lockwood disappeared mysteriously in 1875, but he apparently was found as evidenced by letters he wrote in 1884.

 She sold her first professional work – a sketch illustrating a poem by Louisa May Alcott – to the author.
 She illustrated books and ephemera such as paper dolls, postcards, valentines, prints, trade cards, and calendars.
 Her book illustrations were sometimes published as postcards.

 In 1886, she married the artist, William Tyson Brundage, and gave birth to one child, Mary Frances Brundage, who died in 1891 aged 17 months.
 The Brundages resided in Washington, D.C., summered at Cape Ann, Massachusetts, and, in later years, moved to Brooklyn, New York.
 They occasionally worked jointly on projects.